 Dr. Susan Burke is an Associate Clinical Professor and track coordinator of the Pediatric Nurse Practitioner Program at the Drexel University College of Nursing and Health Professions.
 As a pediatric nurse specialist, Dr. Burke has particular research interest in families with children with special health care needs (CSHCN) as well as internationally adopted children.

-Thomas Jefferson University has its campus in Philadelphia but offers online programs for nursing students, including both MSN Nurse Practitioner and post-graduate certificate programs in the Women's Health, Adult-Gerontology Acute Care, and Adult-Gerontology Primary Care specialities, among others.
-The program has been accredited by the CCNE and offers flexible learning options for its graduate students, allowing for both online and online/in-person hybrid options.
+Thomas Jefferson University has its campus in Philadelphia but offers online programs for nursing students, including both MSN Nurse Practitioner and post-graduate NP certificate programs in the Women's Health, Pediatric Care, Neonatal Health, and Adult-Gerontology Acute Care and Primary Care specialities.
+The programs have been accredited by the CCNE and offer flexible learning options for graduate students, allowing for both online and online/in-person hybrid options.

 Dr. Sharon Rainer, PhD, APRN, FNP-C, ANP- C, CEN is an Assistant Professor in addition to be the Coordinator of the Family-Individual Across the Lifespan Nurse Practitioner Program at Thomas Jefferson University.
 She earned the New Jersey Academy of Nurse Practitioner State Nurse Practitioner Award in 2008 and is certified as both a Family and Adult Nurse Practitioner.

 Based in Pittsburgh, Duquesne University offers both an MSN and postgraduate certificate program in the Family Nurse Practitioner Specialty.
-Applicants to this program should be advised that the program is not 100% online and requires up to 3 campus visits per year.
+Applicants to this program should be advised that the program is not 100% online and requires 3 campus visits, minimum.
 The mandatory visits include:

 Apart from these visits, courses and mentorship are offered online.